ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

 }
 ```

-You can also use the dispatcher timer directly
+You can also use the dispatcher timer directly:

 ```cs
 private static UIElement Elements() {